Proficiency In Survival Craft And Rescue Boats Other Than Fast Rescue Boats- PSC Perth

 Structure and Assessment

-This course is delivered through classroom presentations, group discussion and practical components within a simulated workplace environment.
-Assessment is carried out via direct observations & practical exercises during the course.
+This course is delivered through classroom presentations, participant discussion as well as practical components within a simulated workplace environment.
+Competence is assessed

 Learning Outcomes